+- □ Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2))

+- Definitive Proxy Statement

+- Definitive Additional Materials

-File d by th e Registrant 🗵 File d by a Party other than the Registrant $\square$ Che ck the appropriate box: Preli minary Proxy Statement Con ridential, for Use of the Commission Only ermitted by Rule 14a-6(e)(2)) X Defi nitive Proxy Statement Defi nitive Additional Materials Solid citing Material under §240.14a-12 United Technologies Corporation (Name of Registrant as Specified in Its Charter) (Name of Person(s) Filing Proxy Statement if other than the Registrant) Payı nent o Filing Fee (Check the appropriate box): $\boxtimes$ No f ee required Fee o computed on table below per Exchange Act Rules 14a-6(i)(1) and O-11.
-(1) Title of each class of securities to which transaction applies: (2) Aggregate number of securities to which transaction applies: (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule O-11 (Set forth the amount on which the filing fee is calculated and state how it was determined): (4) Proposed maximum aggregate value of transaction: (5) Total fee paid: Fee l paid previously with preliminary materials. ck box if any part of the fee is offset as provided by Exchange Act Rule O-11(a)(2) and identify the filing for which the offsetting fee was paid iously.
-Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing.
-(1) Amount Previously Paid: (2) Form Schedule or Registration Statement No.: (3) Filing Party: (4) Date Filed:
+- □ Soliciting Material under §240.14a-12

+United Technologies Corporation

+(Name of Registrant as Specified in Its Charter)

+(Name of Person(s) Filing Proxy Statement if other than the Registrant)

+Payment of Filing Fee (Check the appropriate box):

+- ☑ No fee required - □ Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and O-11. - (1) Title of each class of securities to which transaction applies: - (2) Aggregate number of securities to which transaction applies: - (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule O-11 (Set forth the amount on which the filing fee is calculated and state how it was determined): - (4) Proposed maximum aggregate value of transaction: - (5) Total fee paid: - □ Fee paid previously with preliminary materials. - Check box if any part of the fee is offset as provided by Exchange Act Rule O-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
+Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing. - (1) Amount Previously Paid: - (2) Form Schedule or Registration Statement No.: - (3) Filing Party: - (4) Date Filed: